nicholassaylor/Artist-Word-Cloud/README.md

 ### Note: This project is currently in development.
 Features may not be fully functional and implementation details are subject to change.

 ## Description
-This program pull lyrics from [Genius](https://genius.com/) for a particular artist and creates a word cloud with their lyrics.
+This program pulls lyrics from [Genius](https://genius.com/) for a particular artist and creates a word cloud with their lyrics.
 A word cloud is a visual representation of the frequency of words within a particular work, with more frequent words being larger.
 Word clouds can either be in the shape of a particular graphic or simply fill a canvas, this program does the latter.